Information access representations and social capital in networks: Related Work

-Graph clustering (and more generally community detection) has long been a focus of intense study (see \cite{Aggarwal2010} for a survey).
-A detailed review of the different strands of graph clustering is beyond the scope of this paper.
-Broadly speaking, one can categorize graph clustering algorithms as those based on finding dense submotifs in a graph, those based on spectral analysis \cite{shi2000normalized,von2007tutorial,gharan2014partitioning,10.1145/990308.990313} (which in turn generalizes connectivity-based clusterings) and those based on the more general framework of unusual local density or modularity \cite{brandes2007modularity}.
+Moving further afield, graph clustering itself has long been a focus of intense study (see \cite{Aggarwal2010} for a survey).
+While a detailed review of the different strands of graph clustering is beyond the scope of this paper, one can categorize graph clustering algorithms as those based on finding dense submotifs in a graph, those based on spectral analysis \cite{shi2000normalized,von2007tutorial,gharan2014partitioning,10.1145/990308.990313} (which in turn generalizes connectivity-based clusterings) and those based on the more general framework of unusual local density or modularity \cite{brandes2007modularity}.

+Recent research has delved into the examination of the information access challenge within the realm of theoretical graph neural networks (GNNs)~\cite{Alon2021, Topping2022, Karhadkar2023, Arnaiz2022, DiGiovanni2023}.
+Within this body of work, a number of studies propose the utilization of random-walk spectral metrics as a means to effectively characterize the dynamics of information propagation~\cite{Topping2022, Arnaiz2022, Velingker2022, DiGiovanni2023}.
+Additionally, Dong et al. address the problem of explaining and mitigating the structural bias of input networks in GNNs~\cite{Dong2022Structural, Dong2022Modeling}.